thunderbird/thunderbird-android/docs/engineering/rfcs/0005-imap-idle-push-on-new-account-inboxes.md

 minutes.
 Someone with such a setup could turn off the setting where it exists today.
 In a future project, we'll make these settings even easier to access.

+In Google Play, we need to make a declaration for Foreground Services (FGS) we use.
+"Push" uses a `specialUse` FGS.
+We define this in the manifest under the name `com.fsck.k9.controller.push.PushService`, a specific type of `dataSync|specialUse`.
+The property we set up states:

+> "This service is used to maintain a continuous connection to an IMAP server to be able to provide instant notifications
+>
+>> to the user when a new email arrives.
+Firebase Cloud Messaging is not suitable for this task, neither are mechanisms
+>> like AndroidX WorkManager.
+Other foreground service types aren't a good fit for this use case."

+This remains true, but Google may ask us to update the statement pointing out that the existing service will be enabled by default if a user is setting up an account that can use IMAP IDLE syncing and has given us the necessary permissions to do so.
+We will also possibly have to update our documentation with the flow for turning this off, as it's enabled by default and the user will not have interacted with the setting to enable it previously.
+Finally, we'll have to update the video we provide to Google Play showing how this service is deactivated, should a user choose to do so.
+Without taking these steps, we could face a risk of a rejection from the Google Play Store, though we will wait to see what Google has to say about the change.
+Because IMAP IDLE, "Push," is an existing feature, already cleared for a special use case, we may not need to make any changes here.

 ## Open Questions

 It's rather unfortunate that there's no way to be sure of how many sockets we can keep open for each server.
 Some are as